eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 Properties must be provided via the ``getProperties()``API, which returns a ``java.util.List<String>``.
-The returned list must contain the qualified names of the resource bundles that will be used to read the properties from, without extensions.
+The returned list must contain the qualified names of the resource bundles from which the properties will be read, without extensions.

 For example, returning "org.eclipse.acceleo.module.sample.My" will have Acceleo looking for: